ashwaniYDV/MyChatQL/README.md

 # MyChatQL

-A chat app based on graphql and appolo stack with user authentication and reaction support
+A chat app based on graphql and apollo stack with user authentication and reaction support

 ### Usage
 ```